wbing520/ai-performance-engineering/code/ch13/README.md

    - Added `use_reentrant=False` parameter to `torch.utils.checkpoint.checkpoint()`

 3. **Architecture-Specific Optimizations**: Made all architecture-specific optimizations optional with proper error handling:
-   - Hopper optimizations (H100/H200) are applied only if available
    - Blackwell optimizations (B200/B300) are applied only if available
    - Graceful fallback when features are not available